 The car accident attorneys at Peter Thompson & Associates know the rights of victims who have been injured or killed in a car-train accident in Bangor, Portland and throughout Maine.
-Call for a free consultation and advice at 1-800-804-2004.
+Call for a consultation and advice at 1-800-804-2004.

 Local train-crash probe ongoing, by Joey Cresta, Seacoast Online

 New Texting Law Aims to Reduce Distracted Driving Accidents in Bangor, Maine Injury Lawyer Blog, July 11, 2011

 Summer Marks 100 Deadliest Days for Teens Car Accidents in Bangor, Maine Injury Lawyer Blog, June 15, 2011